54ac/websocket-irc/README.md

 	* Uses [terminal.js](https://github.com/eosterberg/terminaljs) coupled with JS-based DOM manipulation to present an extremely nostalgic and aesthetically pleasing UI,
 	* Uses the WebSocket API for live communication with the server (and therefore other people).
 - Backend (server):
-	* Uses Express to provide a simple server,
 	* Uses WebSockets to communicate with the client,
 	* Uses a MongoDB database to store accounts and messages,
 	* Uses bcryptjs for password handling.

 ### What's the point?
-Familiarizing myself with the WebSocket API.
+Familiarizing myself with the WebSocket API and Webpack.
 Also, it's really cool to be able to create something that resembles IRC (if only slightly) in so few lines of code.

 ### How do I use this?
 1. Provide username and password,